KursatAltunay/searching/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.2.0.

+Some data in 'fakeData.json' which are 'longitude', 'lattitude' and 'balance' was changed.

 ## Development server

+When in 'jengal-yazilim' folder to run json server, enter 'db' folder with 'cd db'.
+Run 'json-server --watch fakeData.json' for a dev json server.

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.